PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_adaptation.md

 L0 = 1e8.
 ![image-center](../assets/images/chemotaxis_tutorial_oneadd1e8.png){: .align-center}

 We can see that the higher the concentration, the lower the valley becomes.

+* SHUANGER: What does the above statement mean?
+Valley of what?

 But this is limited to a range of concentrations - going over a concentration where all receptors can already saturated instantly can't lead to more response; and a very low concentration won't initiate a response.
 Our results are also consistent with other simulations[^Bray1993] and experimental observations[^Shimizu2005][^Krembel2015].

 In the Gradient section, we will see how the ability to respond to the change and adapt to the liigand concentration enable the cells to actually move up the gradient.